bareos/bareos/docs/manuals/source/Configuration/Director.rst

    SHA1
            :index:`\ <single: SHA1>`
            :index:`\ <single: signature; SHA1>`
-           An SHA1 (160 bits) signature will be computed for each files saved.
+           An SHA1 (160 bits) signature will be computed for each file saved.
            The SHA1 algorithm is purported to be some what slower than the MD5 algorithm, but at the same time is significantly better from a cryptographic point of view (i.e. much fewer collisions).